 6 tips for navigating Open Enrollment

-Every fall, businesses throughout our area offer an Open Enrollment period opportunities for their employees.
-It’s the one time of year when health insurance coverage can be adjusted without special circumstances or a qualifying life event.
+Open Enrollment is the one time of year when health insurance coverage can be adjusted without special circumstances or a qualifying life event.
 During this time, it’s very important to assess if you have the right coverage with the plan you have, or need to switch to one that can provide the benefits you need.

-• Ask questions.
-Talk to your Human Resources representative and find out when your Open Enrollment deadline is.
+- Ask questions.
+If you get your health insurance from your employer, talk to your Human Resources representative and find out when your Open Enrollment deadline is.
 Ask what changes have been made to your options, including benefit updates for health care plans and if there are increased or decreased costs to you.

 Frequently asked questions